-- Unable to access market housing (including homeless persons) - Have low household incomes and spend a high proportion of this income on rent (i.e. are experiencing rental stress)6
+- Unable to access market housing (including homeless persons) - Have low household incomes and spend a high proportion of this income on rent (i.e. are experiencing rental stress)

-Research undertaken by SGS Economics and Planning for the Housing Strategy found that at the time of the last Census, 42% of households renting in the City of Canada Bay LGA experienced rental stress (paying more than 30% of household income on rent).
-Of the 3,780 households currently experiencing rental stress, 2,224 are experiencing severe rental stress (paying more than 50% of household income on rent).
+Research undertaken by SGS Economics and Planning for the Housing Strategy found that at the time of the 2016 Census, 42% of households renting in the City of Canada Bay LGA were experiencing rental stress (paying more than 30% of household income on rent).
+Of the 3,780 households currently experiencing rental stress, 2,224 were experiencing severe rental stress (paying more than 50% of household income on rent).
 This has a significant impact on lower income households, including key workers, sole parents, older persons and students.

-This level of rental stress translated to a demand for 5,058 social and affordable housing dwellings within Canada Bay, illustrated in Figure 1.4 below: The current 1,016 Canada Bay households living in social housing also contributes to this demand.
+This level of rental stress translated to a demand for 5,058 social and affordable housing dwellings within Canada Bay, is illustrated in Figure 1.4 below: Canada Bay households living in social housing also contributes to this demand.